shivammehta220/ring-fw/doc/connection-guide.md

 - Interrupt pins are optional but recommended for efficient operation
 - The nPM1100 EK is optional for development but recommended for power management features
 - Ensure all devices operate at 3.3V logic levels
-- The board files are configured for development with the nRF52 DK hardware
+- The board files are configured for development with the nRF52 DEV hardware